Automating Your Finances | Wealthsimple Master Class

 But no matter where you keep your money here are some great ways to make your financial life not only simpler, but better.

-Chances are your paycheque is directly deposited into your chequing account.
+Chances are your paycheck is directly deposited into your checking account.
 If it's not and your company offers that option you should go ahead and do that before you do anything else.

-But you don't want your whole paycheque going directly into your chequing account.
+But you don't want your whole paycheck going directly into your checking account.
 Set it up so that a percentage goes into your company retirement account first.

-Now as soon as your paycheque electronically hits your chequing account, there are two accounts you want it to automatically fund, your savings account and your investing account.
-You can do this using your chequing account to make automatic recurring transfers into each one.
+Now as soon as your paycheck electronically hits your checking account, there are two accounts you want it to automatically fund, your savings account and your investing account.
+You can do this using your checking account to make automatic recurring transfers into each one.

-After your paycheque has been directly deposited your savings and investing accounts have been funded through automatic transfers, and your credit card balance is back to zero there's another tool to use.
-Bill pay, you wanna use this chequing account feature for bills that require a cheque, your rent for example.
+After your paycheck has been directly deposited your savings and investing accounts have been funded through automatic transfers, and your credit card balance is back to zero there's another tool to use.
+Bill pay, you wanna use this checking account feature for bills that require a check, your rent for example.

-Each month your bank will automatically cut a cheque and mail it to your landlord.
+Each month your bank will automatically cut a check and mail it to your landlord.
 Then the only thing left for you to do is read the email alert your bank will send.

 But what happens when you have a little more money than usual?
 First of all, nice work.
 Maybe you got a bonus, birthday gift, or just spent a little bit less.
 It's important to put that money to work for you and not spend it on extra margaritas.

-For instance Wealthsimple has a feature called Overflow which is pretty awesome by the way (Note: Unfortunately, Overflow is only available in Canada, but direct-debits are another way to automatically contribute to your investments).
+For instance Wealthsimple has a feature called Overflow which is pretty awesome by the way (Note: Unfortunately, Overflow is only available in Canada, but Roundup and auto-deposits are other ways to automatically contribute to your investments).
 Here's how it works.
-Say you want to keep a certain amount in your chequing account to use it in a short term for rent, groceries, and over-priced movie tickets.
+Say you want to keep a certain amount in your checking account to use it in a short term for rent, groceries, and over-priced movie tickets.
 That's a great idea.
 What's not great is when you've got more than you need sitting around not earning any interest.

-With Overflow you decide how much cash to keep in your bank account and once a month we'll automatically move any extra into your Wealthsimple Invest or Save account (Note: Unfortunately, Wealthsimple Save is only available in Canada right now).

 Okay, time out.
 This is so boring I'm putting myself to sleep.